 While all the campsites seem nice, I especially liked Hackberry because of the little creek that weaves around it and the way it nestles along a cliff face.
 We were lucky to score the last available campsite when we visited, and although it was a bit of a hike to the restroom, I thought it had the best views in the park.

 Near the end of Palo Duro Canyon is the third campground, and the largest, with 47 sites.
 Some of the sites can hold a 60-foot RV.
+Nestled on the Palo Duro Canyon floor, this campground gives easy access to the old west stables, horseback riding paths, and trails like The Lighthouse Trail.

 Cow Camp Cabins